 - Minimum one-year commitment

-- Although USMLE scores are not an absolute prerequisite for admission to the Research Fellowship Program applicants who have taken USMLE will be preferred.
-In particular, for applicants who after the Research Fellowship Program would like to continue with residency in the U.S., high USMLE scores will play a very important role in the selection process.
+- Although USMLE scores are not an absolute prerequisite for admission to the Research Fellowship Program applicants who have taken their USMLE's are preferred.
+In particular, for applicants who after the Research Fellowship Program would like to continue with residency in the U.S., high USMLE scores (above 245) will play a very important role in the selection process.

-Financial support is possible through grants.
-The research program of the Division is heavily funded by multiple federal agencies and industry.
-However, financial support of the Fellow cannot be promised.
-Evidence of own financial support is desirable.
-Decisions about financial support are made on case-by-case basis, depending on the availability of funds, nature of research, and performance of the fellow.
+The research program of the Division is funded by multiple federal agencies and industry.
+Financial support is possible through grants, but limited, and therefore cannot be promised.
+Evidence of external institutional financial support is highly desirable.
+Decisions about financial support are made on a case-by-case basis, depending on availability of funds, nature of research, and performance of the fellow.

 The Fellow is expected to be familiar with study design and methodology and simple statistical analysis (e.g. univariate analysis, t-test, chi-square).
-A higher level of statistical knowledge is desirable and should be emphasized in the application.
-The Fellow is expected to be familiar with commonly used computer programs (e.g. MS Word, MS Excel, MS PowerPoint, etc).
-A higher level of computer knowledge is desirable and should be emphasized in the application.
+A higher level of statistical and computer knowledge (e.g. MS Word, MS Excel, MS PowerPoint, etc) is desirable and should be emphasized in the application.

 To apply for a Research Fellow position, interested individuals should submit:

-2) One page letter of intent describing the candidate's goals and expectations from the research fellowship; a statement should clarify if the candidate requests full or partial or no financial support and clearly state the intent (or lack of intent) to pursue residency in the U.S. after the completion of the program;
+- One-page Letter of Intent describing the applicant's goals and expectations from the research fellowship; a statement should clarify whether the candidate requests full, partial or no financial support, and clearly state the intent (or lack of intent) to pursue residency in the U.S. upon the completion of the program

-4) Two letters of recommendation from Professors or Directors at the applicant's institution in English (from past 12 months)
+- Two Letters of Recommendation from Professors or Directors at the applicant's institution in English (from past 12 months)

-If accepted, the Fellow will receive by mail the Research Fellow Appointment Package, which should be promptly completed and returned.
-Delays on receiving the complete appointment package, may compromise the appointment.
+If accepted, the Fellow will receive a Research Fellow Appointment Package, which should be promptly completed and returned.
+Delays on receiving a completed appointment package may compromise the appointment.
 Please note that the appointment and visa process can take three to four months.

 Among other forms, the Research Fellow Appointment Package includes:

-- Mass General application for initial appointment to the Professional Staff of the Massachusetts General Hospital and Harvard Medical School
+- Application for initial appointment to Professional Staff of Massachusetts General Hospital and Harvard Medical School

 - Visa application

-- Doctoral degree diploma translated to English and notarized (or official letter from institution stating degree obtained)
+- Doctoral degree diploma, translated to English and notarized

-For more information on the Research Fellowship Program, contact Jamie Pambianchi.
+For more information on the Research Fellowship Program, contact Zilia Munguia.